 You are now signed into your Gmail account, and are ready to start using Gmail.
 In the rest of the lesson, we’ll go over the basics of some of Gmail’s features to help you get started.
 Remember, we have full step-by-step tutorials on most of these features, so be sure to check some of them out if you want to learn more!

 If you successfully logged in, you will see a screen similar to the one below (though it probably won't be as crowded, if you're logging in for the first time).
 Congratulations!
 You are now at your main "Inbox" screen.
 Let's take a look at some of the different areas and buttons that you should be familiar with.

-If you have someone in your contacts list, you can click their name here to quickly start a new email with them as a recipient.
+If you have someone in your contacts list, you can click their name to quickly start a new email with them as a recipient.
 Or you can click in the box labelled "Search people..." and type in a person's name to find them in your contacts list if they don't immediately appear here.

+By default, Gmail will only display 50 emails in a list at any given time (you can change this in your settings – see the next feature below).
 Click the left or right arrows to display to the previous 50 emails or next 50 emails (in reverse chronological order), respectively.
-Additionally, you can also click the current vs. total emails indicator next to these arrows and then choose to skip to either your oldest or your newest emails.
+Additionally, you can also move your mouse cursor over the current vs. total emails indicator next to these arrows and then click Oldest or Newest to skip to either your least-recent or most-recent emails.

 This is a list of all of your emails with a certain label or within a certain category, based on what you are choosing to view right now.
 Click on one anywhere in the right side of the screen (i.e. not on one of the three buttons at the far left) to open it.

 This square grid button opens a pop-up window of all of the Google apps you can access for free with a Gmail account.
 You can use free cloud-based storage on your Google Drive, use the Google Office Suite for documents, or even store your images with Google Photos.
 Google has some of the best free apps on the market, so be sure to check them out.